willothy/nvim-cokeline/README.md

 Some of the features yet to be implemented include:

-  - the ability to render the bufferline so as to keep the focused buffer always visible, even with a lot of buffers opened at the same time;

   - support for tabs;

   - support for sidebar offsets to provide a nice integration with NERDTree-like file explorer plugins;

-  - customizable buffer separators (no separator characters are currently displayed);

   - equal sized buffer titles: if there are *n* buffers opened, every buffer title should take up *1/n* of the available space.
 This might be tricky to